el-pol/mini_scraper/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Feel free to also comment on my code to help me improve it & point obvious mistakes.